 Look at your answers each time you consider trying out a new remedy and see if it’s something that has the potential to help your symptoms.
 It will really cut your irritation levels and help you find a natural sleep remedy that will have more of a chance of working for you.

 I’m often asked, “what can help me sleep.”
 When I give them a few suggestions, nearly every one gives me the answer, “oh, I tried that.
 It didn’t work for me.”

 My next question is always, “oh, okay.
 How many times did you try it?”
 95% of people tell me one to two nights.
 I’m sorry, but there’s no way you can judge how effective a remedy is by just giving it a two night trial.

 Hey, it’s human nature.
 If something doesn’t work within a couple days, we ditch it and move on to the next thing.
 When in reality, some natural treatments can take weeks before you’ll start to see any benefit.

 For example, if your body’s magnesium levels get too low, it will cause insomnia.
-Depending on how low, it could be weeks before your body has the proper amount of magnesium it needs to start the sleep process normally.
+How long it takes magnesium to work is dependent entirely on your body.
+It could be weeks before your body has the proper amount of magnesium it needs to start the sleep process normally.
 If you’d stopped taking it after a night or two, you never would have gotten any sleep benefits from the magnesium and assumed it didn’t work.